canalplus/rx-player/doc/api/loadVideo_options.md

           `message` event
         - reject if an error was encountered.

+      Note: We set a 10 seconds timeout by default on this request (configurable through the `getLicenseConfig` object).
+      If the returned Promise do not resolve or reject under this limit, the player will stop with an error.

       In any case, the license provided by this function should be of a ``BufferSource`` type (example: an ``Uint8Array`` or an ``ArrayBuffer``).